Assoc. Prof. Janine Debanné leads updates to Barbara A. Humphreys Memorial Reading Room

 Choosing a sitting chair was a challenge, says Debanné.
 The room is tall but not large, and it was important to provide sufficient comfortable seating for a small gathering.
 The Marcel Breuer Lounge chair, designed in 1929 but still produced by Knoll, offered an excellent solution.
 It is a classic example of an early Modern cantilevered chair.
 Upholstered in Knoll’s “paprika” fabric, the chairs bring warmth and colour to the room.

-Barbara Humphreys was a weaver, and it seemed appropriate to choose soft furnishings that accentuated craft values.
+Barbara Humphreys enjoyed weaving, and it seemed appropriate to choose soft furnishings that accentuated craft values.
 The handmade carpets selected for the room include a large oval antique American rag rug and a Shahsevan hand-dyed, wool runner.

-Starting in the new year, students will staff the room for regular hours, making it accessible again with an extended selection of books and periodicals.
+Starting in the new year, students will staff the Barbara A. Humphreys Memorial Reading Room for regular hours, making it accessible again with an extended selection of books and periodicals.